thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

 You can change the primary key of a table without having to `TRUNCATE` it first and reload the data.
 However, changing the primary key could result in data deletion.
 This is because of the upsert behavior which is applied when multiple rows have the same primary key.
 This is very important to understand ahead of time, if you are considering changing to a primary key for which values are not unique.

-To change the primary key, first remove any existing primary key, and then define a new one (if any).
-You do not have to truncate the tables to do this operation beginning in version 3.2.
-Any dependent objects (pinboards or worksheets) will remain intact.
+To change the primary key, first remove any existing primary key, and then define the new key.
+If you no longer want the table to have a primary key, just remove the existing key.
+Any dependent objects, like Pinboards or Worksheets, remain intact.

 To change the primary key of a table: